sonnyit/java-interview/JavaCore/Collections.md

 If lots of random reads is anticipated use ArrayList.

 If lots of iterations over the whole list and lots of add/delete -- use LinkedList.

+###8.
+TreeSet and LinkedHashSet

+LinkedHashSet is backed by LinkedHashMap.
+LinkedHashMap is backed by doubly linked list to enforce ordering on the elements contained in the Map.

+If the ordering of the elements in the Set matters to you but you don't want to use a comparator you may use LinkedHashSet since it will enforce ordering in which the elements were added to the set.
+Otherwise use TreeSet